orval-labs/orval/docs/src/pages/guides/angular.md

 ### How to set a backend url

-You can use an interceptor to automatically add the url of your api.
+You can use an interceptor to automatically add the url of your API.
 Like you would do to add an authorization header.

 ### How use mock

 You should define your mock inside the environment file.
 If you don't do that you will add all the dependencies like to the mock to your bundle.

-You can for example add a property modules and add a MockModule inside which will setup your mocks.
+You can for example add a property `modules` and add a MockModule inside which will setup your mocks.
 You can check an example <a href="https://github.com/anymaniax/orval/tree/master/samples/angular-app/src/api/mocks" target="_blank">here</a>